 Star Trek: Nemesis (Jerry Goldsmith)– Jerry’s last Star Trek score before his death had a lot going for it.
 It’s darker tone and use of percussion and synth help set it apart from previous works.
 While not as good as, say, First Contact, Nemesis is still a worthwhile addition.

 Jaws: The Revenge (Michael Small)– The one and only redeeming thing about this movie (developing a pattern here), Small adds some good melodies while keeping Williams’ iconic sound intact.
 It sounds just like you’d want a Jaws score to.
 Shame it’s attached to one of the worst movies ever made!

 The Fly II (Christopher Young)– Unlike the bomb of a movie it was scored to, this score screams great horror.
 It mixes soft, quiet melodies with percussion and orchestrations similar to Goldsmith’s Alien.
 Unsettling and creepy, Christopher Young outdid himself with this work.

-The Cat in the Hat (David Newman)– While not particularly original or innovative, David Newman’s work on this train wreck of an adaptation is the only good thing about it.
+The Cat in the Hat (David Newman)– While not particularly original or innovative, David Newman’s work on this train wreck of an adaptation is the only memorable thing about it.
 The theme is a jaunty little riff and the remaining score is faithful to its source material.
 If only the movie followed the same ideas.

 Dinosaur/Atlantis: The Lost Empire/Treasure Planet (James Newton Howard)– Three of Disney Animation’s more disliked movies have the same composer attached.
 Yeah, this is cheating on my part.
 Newton Howard’s music on all three is full of rich traditional scoring and beautiful themes, Dinosaur especially.
 Although they might sound alike back-to-back his scores are worth a listen.